westonganger/paper_trail-association_tracking/README.md

 Plugin authored by [Weston Ganger](https://westonganger.com) - [@westonganger](https://github.com/westonganger)

 Associations code originally contributed by Ben Atkins, Jared Beck, Andy Stewart & more

-# Alternative Solution

-Model Versioning and Restoration require concious thought, design, and understanding.
-You should understand your versioning and restoration process completely.
-Because PT-AT it is mostly a blackbox solution which encourages you to set it up and then assume its "Just Working".
-This can make for major data problems later.

-Instead I recommend a newer gem that I have created for handling snapshots of records and associations called [active_snapshot](https://github.com/westonganger/active_snapshot).
-This gem does not utilize `paper_trail` at all.
-The focus of this gem is to have a simple and fully understandable design is easy to customize and know inside and out for your projects needs.